ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ## **Preparing Code for PR**

 Run ``make pr``.
-This command will run all the required checks, pre commit hooks, linters, code formats, flake8 and tests, so you can be sure GitHub's pipeline will pass.
+This command will run all the required checks, pre commit hooks, linters, code formatters, import sorting and tests, so you can be sure GitHub's pipeline will pass.

 The command auto fixes errors in the code for you.